ZachKLYeh/Yolox_Annotation_Application/README.md

 The yoloxm.onnx is the onnx file generated from yolox training.

-You can generate the executable application by executing these commands
+You can generate the executable application by executing these commands.

 The executable file reside in Yolox_Annotation_Application/dist/main.exe